isomerpages/moe-sacss/_sec-1-registration/Registration for 2024 Secondary 1.md

 or (ii) Distinction/Merit in HMTL.</p>
 </li>
 <li>
-<p>If your child is eligible to offer HMT, you would have received the notification
+<p>If your child is eligible to offer HMT, you will have received this notification
-with your result slips.
-You will be informed via Parents Gateway on 22 Dec 2023 if your child is eligible.</p>
+along with the result slips.
+You will also be informed via Parents Gateway on <strong>Friday</strong>, <strong>20 December 2025</strong>.</p>
 </li>
 <li>
 <p><strong>Please note that HMT lessons will be offered in designated external Higher Mother Tongue Centres after school.</strong>